Angular Applications with State Management

 2. Akita

-Akita is another state management library for Angular that focuses on simplicity and flexibility.
-It uses a store-based approach and allows for easy state updates through actions and stores.
+Akita is another state management library for Angular that has been known for simplicity and flexibility.
+It uses the store-based approach and easily allows the updating of state by means of actions and stores.

 Key Features: